Skip to content

 Discovering REST API Base URLs in Deployed Solutions

-REST API base URLs are displayed in the SoFy Console, in the General Information for each entry, under the API BASE tag.
+REST API base URLs are displayed in the Sandbox Admin Console, in the General Information for each entry, under the API BASE tag.

 Handling Self-Signed Certificates